 If you are a beginner in piecing, you might be thinking the method of sewing this 9 patch quilt block is by cutting many small squares and then stitching them up one by one.
 There are in fact many methods to do it, some method is slow and need more patience.
 Over here, I am going to show you a quick quilting tip that can help in expediting the process of piecing the Basic Nine Patch Quilt Block.

 Piecing up a quilt can be fun, but…. it can be frustrating too.
-Patchwork quilting is a craft that requires patient and time to create, once you master on it, you are going to be very proud of yourself with the beautiful projects you have made.
+Patchwork1 quilting is a craft that requires patience and time to create.
+However, once you master it, you are going to be very proud of yourself for the beautiful projects you have made.
 There are a few ways to piece a quilt, be it the traditional way or modern way of doing it, no absolutely right or wrong way as long as it looks good and you feel good.

-The following picture shows the latest project I sewed with this 9-patch quilt block as an example.
-Since I mixed the 9-patch quilt block with a square fabric, this patchwork is called Double 9-Patch Quilt.
+The following picture shows the latest project I sewed with this nine patch quilt block as an example.
+Since I mixed the 9 patch quilt block with a square fabric, this patchwork is called Double 9-Patch Quilt.
 Pattern and tutorial to sew an oven mitt with this quilt block

 coming up soon.